 Most of us will be restricted to using CBD from hemp, because THC is illegal in the UK.
-However, a few companies extract their CBD from marijuana, and filter out the THC.
-Although theres no THC to synergise with CBD; marijuana derived CBD may provide a rich source of other beneficial cannabinoids like CBC and CBG.
+However, a few companies extract their CBD from MJ, and filter out the THC.
+Although theres no THC to synergise with CBD; MJ derived CBD may provide a rich source of other beneficial cannabinoids like CBC and CBG.

 In countries where THC is legal, extracts may contain a 1:1 CBD/THC ratio, which may be the sweet spot for some people.
 Even a ratio of 20:1 CBD/THC may produce more desirable effects than CBD alone, which would be ideal for those who want more of an effect, but without the high from THC.